Sparsest cut and eigenvalue multiplicities on low degree Abelian Cayley graphs: Introduction

-The \conductance problem asks to compute $\phi(G)\,,$ and ideally find a set $Q$ minimizing $\phi_G(Q)$.
-Via known reductions, up to a constant factor of approximation, \conductance is equivalent to computing several other graph parameters such as \edgeexpansion, \balancedseparator, and \sparsestcut.
-These problems will be considered interchangeably under the umbrella term \sparsestcut.
+The \sparsestcut\ problem is, given $G$, to find $Q\subseteq V(G)$ that minimizes $\psi_G(Q).$ We write $\psi(G)$ to denote the minimum value of $\psi_G(Q)$ over all cuts $(Q, \bar Q)$. \end{definition} The normalization factor of $n/d$ ensures that the largest possible value of $\psi(G)$ is $1$, because for a randomly chosen cut $Q$, the expectation of $|E(Q,\bar Q)|$ is $nd/4$, and the expectation of $|Q|\cdot |\bar Q|$ is $n^2/4$.
+We'll often switch back and forth between $\psi(G)$ and the closely related quantity of {\em conductance}, defined as We have $\phi(G)\leq \psi(G) \leq 2\cdot \phi(G)$, so the problem of approximating \conductance\ is equivalent to the problem of approximating \sparsestcut, up to multiplying the approximation factor by 2.
+Via known reductions, up to a constant factor of approximation, \sparsestcut is also equivalent to approximating several other graph parameters such as \edgeexpansion and \balancedseparator \cite{arora2009expander}.

-Because of its centrality to algorithms, computational complexity, combinatorics, and geometry, the \sparsestcut problem has been the main focus of a long line of work.
-A first algorithm follows from the \emph{Cheeger inequality} which establishes a connection between conductance and the second smallest eigenvalue of the graph's normalized Laplacian matrix: $\tfrac 12\lambda_2\leq \phi(G)\leq \sqrt{2\lambda_2}\,$.
-The proof of this relation also shows that Fiedler's algorithm \cite{fiedler1973algebraic} (thresholding the eigenvector for $\lam_2$) finds a set with conductance $2\sqrt{\phi(G)}\,,$ which achieves a constant factor approximation on a graph which is a spectral expander.
-An $O(\log n)$-approximation on all graphs was obtained via linear programming by Leighton and Rao \cite{leighton1999multicommodity}, and later improved to $O(\sqrt{\log n})$ by Arora, Rao, and Vazirani (ARV) \cite{arora2009expander} via semidefinite programming.
-(We use $n$ to denote the number of vertices in the input graph.)
-To this day, the ARV algorithm remains the state-of-the-art.
+Because of its centrality to algorithms, computational complexity, combinatorics, and geometry, efficient algorithms for \sparsestcut\ have been the main focus of a long line of work.
+A polynomial-time $O(\log n)$-approximation algorithm was obtained via a linear programming relaxation by Leighton and Rao \cite{leighton1999multicommodity}, and later improved to $O(\sqrt{\log n})$ by Arora, Rao, and Vazirani (ARV) \cite{arora2009expander} via semidefinite programming.
+To this day, the ARV algorithm remains the state-of-the-art for general graphs.